SinghSomnath/android-custom-junit-report/README.md

 -----------------------------------------------------------------------------------------------------

-It will create a Junit xml report of the junit3 tests inside robot-calc/src/com/calculator/test/MainActivityTest.java inside "/sdcard/testReports" folder of your android device .
+It will create a Junit xml report of the junit3 tests of "robot-calc/src/com/calculator/test/MainActivityTest.java" inside "/sdcard/testReports" folder of your android device .